 How to attract birds to your garden

 Birds add interest, movement and sound to our gardens as well as helping to keep down certain insect pests – especially many caterpillars and aphids.
-With the late cold spring weather, insects and invertebrates have been in short supply and our birds have appreciated food provided by gardeners.
-Birds can also struggle to find food if the weather is very dry or very wet through the summer months.
+Our feathered friends welcome food throughout the year; in colder months when food is in short supply, to help them when nesting and raising chicks in spring and also through the summer months when the weather can be very dry.
 Our guide reveals how to attract birds to your garden with a few simple tips as well as advice on the food they need (and can’t eat) to get through the seasons.

 - Decide where you will site your feeders.
 An open position is best, so that the birds can spot danger from predators including cats and birds of prey, such as Sparrow Hawks.
 Make sure there is cover nearby in case the birds have to take refuge quickly.

 - Site the feeders where they can be seen from the house – this is a great way to get children interested in bird watching.

 - For shyer species, you may wish to site a feeder in a quieter part of the garden.

 Visit your local Garden Centre and choose from the huge range of feeders and bird tables available.

 - It is a good idea to half fill your feeder to start with, especially if the weather is wet.
 Birds will usually find feeders within a couple of days but some foods can go soggy quickly and will be wasted.
 You will soon get to know how quickly the feeder is emptied and can top it up more regularly.

 - Find a cool, dry place to store your bird food and be sure to keep all food in metal or plastic containers to deter mice and rats.